hexive/sunpaper/README.md

 **As a systemd service**

 Something like this should work in theory.
-If you try it, you'll probably need full paths in the script and maybe use your WM specific wallpaper cli changing method instead of setwallpaper.
+If you try it, you'll probably need full paths in the script and maybe use your WM specific wallpaper cli changing method instead of using setwallpaper.
 I'll [test this](https://unix.stackexchange.com/questions/198444/run-script-every-30-min-with-systemd) and write it up here if it works.

 ## Why Sunpaper?